rodekruis/data-service-catalogue/docs/payment/list-status-payment-page.md

 !!! info "This section explains"
     How to perform changes of PA status in the payment phase of a program: end inclusion or pause payments.

 When performing a payment, 121 platform will notify the Finance Officer and Finance Manager on their actions through a certain number of updated status and messages.
-Here the list and related explanations.
+Here is the list and related explanations.

 ### Payment statuses in Payment page